GCSE: MATHS PRACTICE PAPERS (FOUNDATION TIER)

 GCSE Maths Practice Papers (Foundation Tier) is the IDEAL guide for anyone who wants the best preparation for their GCSE Maths examinations.

-Our GCSE Maths tests will help you to ACHIEVE 100.
+Our GCSE Maths Practice Papers will help you to achieve 100%.
 How2become have ensured that the content within this guide will improve your knowledge and mathematical ability, to guarantee the best chances of success in the assessment.

-A guide to suitable to anyone who sitting their Maths GCSE, which can be applied to different exam boards, including AQA, CCEA, Cambridge, Edexcel, iGCSE, OCR, Scottish, and WJEC.
+This guide is suitable for anyone sitting their Maths GCSE, which can be applied to different exam boards, including AQA, CCEA, Cambridge, Edexcel, iGCSE, OCR, Scottish, and WJEC.

 GCSEs are a rigorous part of secondary school education.
 The General Certificate of Secondary Education is an academic qualification taken by 14 to 16-year-olds (generally), to be assessed in a specific subject.

 Typically, GCSE courses are chosen at the start of Year 10 (ages 14 to 15).
 The three core subjects Maths, English and Science, start earlier than this because there is simply too much content to be learned within 2 years.

 Maths, English, and Science are compulsory subjects which have to be taken at GCSE level.
 Some schools may have other compulsory subjects.
 Students then have the option to choose to study other subjects, which will vary depending on the school that you are at.
 Generally, your child will be offered at least one subject from the following ‘entitlement areas’:

 - Arts (Art and Design, Music, Dance, Drama, Media);

 - Design and Technology;